25.11.2011 0 Comments

 On occasion, I have also found myself asking the same question of a number of bids I have been asked to evaluate.
 Sometimes, I have even felt the writer of a particular bid has deliberately written a proposal in a poetic style because they didn’t necessarily want to be held to anything concrete.

 On other occasions, its felt like the writer has not got the operational skills to know how to deliver a particular project, or simply lacked the ability to translate the ‘bid strategy’ into anything more meaningful.
+By the way, Lending money for special occasions can be tricky, but not impossible with the help of logbookloans.website.

 Thus, when faced with a bid of this type, I found myself asking the same types of questions that I did when my Grandfather passed me one of his poetic texts.